 The decline in the economy has led to severe budget cuts at the University of Florida.
 Ironically, this has greatly benefited the funding of the undergraduate laboratories in our department.
 In response to the loss of state funding, the University has established an "equipment fee" in addition to previously existing "lab fee".
 The lab fee, which has existed for many years, has been restricted to purchases for "expendables", i.e., items which are normally consumed within one semester.
 A typical lab fee is around \$45 per student per semester.
 A new equipment fee was established in the 2008 Spring semester.
 The equipment fee averages about \$200 per student per semester, and is intended to fund the purchase and maintenance of major laboratory equipment.
 An important feature of the equipment fee is that the funds can be used in support only of the classes for which the fee exists.
 Since the annual enrollment is approximately five hundred students per year, the result of the equipment fee is that the Thermal Systems laboratories now receive approximately \$100,000 of funding for major equipment each year paid for totally from student fees and at no cost to the state.
 The replacement cost for a typical experiment is around \$25,000.
-Within two years, we expect to have all new equipment in the labs with permanent funding to maintain state-of-the-art laboratories.
 The students in the courses benefit because their fees are spent in direct support of their education rather than distributed throughout the university.